Product Success Manager (Strategic Customer Success)

 Tasks in the role

-- Relationship Building: Build and nurture strong relationships with key stakeholders, including senior marketing executives, marketing operations teams, tech- and SEO teams.
-Be their trusted advisor, offering strategic recommendations on how to leverage Semrush for maximum impact.

-- Best-In-Class Service and Renewal Support: Support Strategic CSM in renewal and expansion strategy and process by delivering best-in-class service.
+- Best-In-Class Service and Renewal Support: Support Strategic CSM in renewal and expansions strategy and process with delivering best-in-class service

-- Drive Customer Value: Collaborate closely with different customer stakeholders to create and link key workflows within their marketing operations to the business value Semrush drives.
-Ensure customers understand how specific features and tools directly enhance their marketing objectives and performance.

-- Executive Business Reviews: Conduct regular business reviews together with Strategic CSM to demonstrate how Semrush tools are delivering ROI.
-Offer customized strategies and insights to help customers meet their specific business goals, in addition to discussing new, relevant products and solutions.

 Who we are looking for

-- 2-4+ years of experience in Customer Success, Account Management, or a related role, with a focus on enterprise customers, preferably in the MarTech or SaaS space.
+- 4-6+ years of experience in Customer Success, Account Management, or a related role, with a focus on enterprise customers, preferably in the MarTech or SaaS space

-- Excellent problem-solving skills with the ability to provide tailored solutions to meet enterprise customers’ needs.

-- Strong communication skills, both verbal and written, with an ability to articulate complex concepts to both technical and non-technical audiences.

-- Basic understanding of digital marketing technologies such as SEO, SEM, content marketing, analytics, CRM, and marketing automation.
+- Deep understanding of digital marketing technologies such as SEO, SEM, content marketing, analytics, CRM, and marketing automation

-- Ability to use customer data to provide insights and drive decision-making.

 Not required, but a plus